JBetz/clap/README.md

 # Implementation status

 Overall, this library is very WIP and not ready for production use.
 But it very much aims to be, with the long term goal of being a piece of a larger audio engine written in Haskell that can be used as a modular backend for building DAWs and other music software.
-It would include a sequencer, audio I/O, plugin host, and SoundFont player.
+It would handle things like sequencing, audio I/O, plugin hosting, SoundFonts, and more.

-On Linux, it builds and runs, but I haven't been able to test the audio output since I'm using WSL which doesn't support audio.

-On Windows, the executable build fails but all the modules can be loaded in GHCI and run from there.

 ## Modules